 In January 2009, we signed another 25-year power purchase agreement, this one for 54 MW with TransAlta.
 As part of this agreement, they constructed an additional 18 wind turbines..

 In late 2018 the facility added another 17.3 MW of capacity with the addition of another 5 wind turbines.

 Check out this video we made with our education partner, The Gaia Project, to see more on how Kent Hills Wind Farm works.

 Caribou Wind Park

 Completed in October 2009, the Caribou Wind Park, located 70 miles west of Bathurst, began operation.
-The wind farm, operated by ENGIE, has 33 turbines and a 99-megawatt capacity, which is enough to power as many as 19,000 New Brunswick homes.
+The wind farm, operated by ENGIE, has 33 turbines and a 99 MW capacity..
 Each turbine consists of an 80-metre tower, 45-metre long blades and a nacelle that is the size of a bus.

-The wind farm project is located on private land on Lamèque Island in Gloucester County in the north-east region of New Brunswick.
-In 2010, we signed a 25 year Power Purchase Agreement with ACCIONA Energy to develop the 45 MW wind farm.
+The Lamèque Wind Farm project is located on private land on Lamèque Island in Gloucester County in the north-east region of New Brunswick.
+In 2010, we signed a 25-year Power Purchase Agreement with ACCIONA Energy to develop the 45 MW wind farm.
 To connect this farm to our grid, we constructed a 69 kV transmission line from the farm to an existing 69 kV line at a point near the Lamèque Substation.
 The wind farm consists of 30 1.5 MW wind turbines on over 3,100 acres of property.